BT Full Fibre Broadband Coverage Map – FTTP Rollout Map & Schedule

-LAST UPDATED 31st March 2023 – BT (Openreach) has unveiled a new BT Full Fibre coverage map that details when BT’s new gigabit capable fibre to the premise service will be coming to areas across the UK in 2023 and beyond.
+LAST UPDATED 15th September 2023 – BT (Openreach) has unveiled a new BT Full Fibre coverage map that schedules when BT’s new gigabit capable fibre to the premise service will be coming to areas across the UK in 2023 and beyond.

 Readers can track when ultrafast BT Full Fibre (also known as BT FTTP) will be built in their area by visiting the Openreach website and selecting their area or entering their postcode.
 They can also use the BT Full Fibre checker which is particularly useful & informative.

 The new interactive BT coverage map shows Openreach’s FTTP build plans and rollout schedule for their 5,600 exchanges, with each exchange usually covering a village, small town or part of a larger town or city.
 Users can see areas where the full fibre build is complete, in progress, due to start in the next 12 months, in plan for the future and not in their build plan yet.
 The build information will also be updated at least every 3 months.
 The FTTP rollout map does not indicate full fibre deployment related to other programmes such as BDUK, new sites, other smaller scale programmes or infill.

 How Many Homes Can Currently Get BT Full Fibre?